gao793583308/NNLDA/README.md

       python train_model.py
 ### make prediciton
       python make_prediction.py
-Then you need to enter the name of the disease you need to predict.
+Then you need to enter the name of the disease which you need to predict.
 A scoring file will be generater when the prediciton is completed